Get News & Updates Directly To Your Inbox

 Key risk factors for heart disease are:

-Beyond those, age is also a risk factor.
-The risk of heart disease increases with age.
-And heart disease is the leading cause of death for people ages 65 and older.
+Age is also a risk factor.
+Your risk for heart disease goes up as you age.
+In fact, heart disease is the leading cause of death in people 65 and older.

-Make Some Changes There are lifestyle choices and changes you can make to cut your risk.
-By controlling risk factors, you can protect your heart.
-Remember to follow your doctor's advice and take your medications as directed.
+There are lifestyle choices and changes you can make to lower your risk.
+When you control your risk factors, you help protect your heart.
+It’s easy to get started.
+Here are a few ideas.

-Eat healthy meals that contain vegetables, fruits, whole grains and low-fat dairy products.
+Eat healthy meals that include vegetables, fruits, whole grains and low-fat dairy products.
 Enjoy fish at least twice a week.
-Limit fatty meats, butter and cheese, which are high in saturated fat.
-Read food labels and limit packaged and processed foods to watch out for added sugar and salt.
+Limit fatty meats, butter and cheese that are high in saturated fat.
+Limit packaged and processed foods, and read food labels to watch out for added sugar and salt.

 Add exercise to your life.
 Take a brisk 10-minute walk three times a day, 5 days a week.

-And if you smoke, make a plan to quit now.
-It’s always a good idea to discuss lifestyle, exercise, and dietary changes with your health care provider.
-Get help at smokefree.gov.
+If you smoke, make a plan to quit now.
+Get help at smokefree.gov

-Be Aware Know the major warnings of a heart attack:
+Pay attention to any of the following warnings of a possible heart attack:

 If you think you are having a heart attack, call 911 right away.
-Taking quick action may help save lives.
+Quick action helps save lives.